Here are some tips for making the most of your garden firepit.

 6. Recycle the ash

-Instead of throwing the ash away, you can put it to good use.
+Instead of throwing the ash away, you can use it for good.
 For one, it makes an excellent fertiliser for plants, especially for vegetables like tomatoes and shrubs like ferns.

 It’s also great for repelling slugs and snails from your garden, helping to prevent them from eating your plants.
 Ash from autumn campfires can be saved for the winter and used to melt snow and ice, helping you clear your driveway.